GabeOchieng/schneider/pages/anomaly-detection/home.md

 ***

-** Note: Prizes delivered by DrivenData in USD, based on the exchange rate on the challenge launch date. **
+** Note: Prizes delivered by DrivenData in USD, based on the exchange rate on February 6, 2018. **